openvswitch/ovs/Documentation/intro/install/userspace.rst

 this version of Open vSwitch.

 .. warning::
-  The userspace-only mode of Open vSwitch is considered experimental.
+  The userspace-only mode of Open vSwitch without DPDK is considered experimental.
 It has not been thoroughly tested.

 Building and Installing
 -----------------------